dule-hwp/BasketballMobility/docsMD/app/hwp.basketball.mobility.device.sensor/-base-sensor/index.md

 Each of the sensors needs to extend this class and implement required methods.

-After sensor is connected during drill preparation phase, connecting to sensor should be done via uuid which is argument passed to @see connectTo method.
+After sensor is connected during drill preparation phase, connecting to sensor should be done via uuid which is argument passed to [connectTo](connect-to.md) method.

 Implementation of this class should trigger each of the listeners to inform sensor user what data has changed.